 a) My cousin Anju Uses Poha / Aval instead of cooked rice to make the iddli batter.
 Soak Poha/aval in water for 5minutes and add along with the rice.
 You will get exactly the same results :)

 b) Do not use old refrigerated cooked rice to make idli batter.
-Remember you will keep it outside for fermentation then in refrigerator for minimum 2 days, so make sure you use fresh cooked rice.
+Remember you will keep it outside for fermentation then in the refrigerator for minimum 2 days, so make sure you use freshly cooked rice.